qc-lab/QHyper/docs/source/index.rst

 * :doc:`Optimizers <generated/QHyper.optimizers>` - Classes that implement different types of (hyper)optimizers.

+* :doc:`Devices <generated/QHyper.devices>` - Classes that describe where a solver should be run: a local simulator or real quantum hardware with specific configuration options.

 Each abstract class allows adding new implementatons which will be compatible with the rest of the system.